talibizhar1/Quantium-Data-Analyst-Virtual-Internship/README.md

 In this task I created a power point presentation sharing the key insights extracted from Task 1 and Task 2 to the client using Pyramid Principle.

+And submited a report that incorporates data visualizations, key insights, and recommendations.

 ## Feedback and Reflection

 I greatly value the feedback received throughout the internship.